lifechurch/melos/README.md

 The API wrapper makes use of `memcached` to speed up certain repetitive API calls.
 This isn't necessary, but if you want to fully replicate production when you're developing locally, you'll want to install `memcached` on your system.

-If you have a package manager like `homebrew` installed on your system, just run `sudo brew install memcached`.
+If you have a package manager like `homebrew` installed on your system, just run `brew install memcached`.
 Otherwise, you'll have to build it from source; good luck with that. :)

 Once it's installed, you can run it with default settings by just running `memcached`.
 If you want to run it as a daemon and not keep a terminal window busy, add a `-d`.
 If you want to run it with 128M of memory, or whatever, run it with `-m 128`.